 - The time of hours and days your audience is most active.

-All of this information can help you better understand your audience and their preferences, which, in turn, can inform your Instagram content strategy.
+All of this information can help you better understand your audience and their preferences on the social media platform, which, in turn, can inform your Instagram content strategy.
 So if you see that most of your followers are active on the weekend, for example, tweak your strategy to make sure you have content going out during those peak times.

 4. Drive product purchases with Instagram Stories

-As well as feed posts and carousels, Instagram Stories are a great way to showcase your products to potential customers.
+As well as feed posts and carousels, Instagram Stories are a great way to showcase your products to potential customers, and should not be ignored when going over how do Instagram accounts make money.

-Though they disappear after 24 hours, Stories have a prominent place at the top of a user’s Instagram feed.
+Though they disappear after 24 hours, compared to traditional Instagram posts, Stories have a prominent place at the top of a user’s Instagram feed.
 Half of the people who view a product or service on Instagram Stories go on to make a purchase.
 It’s a great way to promote things such as time-sensitive discounts, flash sales, or promo codes.

 And if you have more than 10,000 Instagram followers, you can include a link on your Story for users to swipe up on before being taken to a specific product page on your website.